ArashMehraban/CeedPetscSolid/README.md

 **Boundary:**

 Setting boundary is mesh dependent in every FEM problem.
-As a result, the examples we have provided here depend on the  mesh files in `\mesh\` folder.
-However, this code is capable of importing any structred or unstructred ExodusII (.exo) mesh file.
+As a result, the examples we have provided here depend on the  mesh files in `meshes\` folder.
+However, this code is capable of importing any structured or structured ExodusII (.exo) mesh file.
 In such cases, the user is responsible for providing boundary functions in `setup.h`.
-We have used Trelis/Cubit software to generate mesh.
-The *journal file*, `.jou` file is provided in the `\meshes\` directory.
+We have used Trelis/Cubit software to generate meshes.
+The journal file (`.jou`) is provided in the `meshes\` directory.
 We have employed the `sideset` feature from Trelis\Cubit software to choose different regions of the geometry.
-These regions are utilized in the boundary functions in `setup.h` to place *essential* (Dirichlet) boundary values in the sollution vector. `nodeset` must be avoided for the puposes of choosing boundary regions in the mesh as this code runs with high-order polynomials.
-Everything else about the code is general:
+These regions are utilized in the boundary functions in `setup.h` to place *essential* (Dirichlet) boundary values in the solution vector. `nodeset` must be avoided for the purposes of choosing boundary regions in the mesh as this code runs with high-order polynomials.
+Everything else about the code is general.

 ![Image of finger](pictures/finger.png)

-**General Notes about mesh naming convention:**
+**General Notes about mesh file names in `meshes\` folder:**

 `mms` stands for Method of Manufactured Solutions.\
-In cyl-hole_632e_4ss_us.exo file name:\
+As an example, in `cyl-hole_632e_4ss_us.exo` file name:\
    `_4ss` refers to the left, right, inner and outer *walls* of the image above.\
    `_2ss` refers to the left and right *walls* of the image above.\
    `_1ss` refers to the left *wall* of the image above.\